sithor/R_project_lockdown/README.md

 # R_project_lockdown

 This is a shiny app which explores data related to the effect of lockdowns in the US, by State.
+The app is [here](https://sithor.shinyapps.io/lockdown/).

 The data was provided from Prof. Wilfred Reilly at Kentucky State University after reading his article in spiked magazine [here](https://www.spiked-online.com/2020/04/22/there-is-no-empirical-evidence-for-these-lockdowns/).